GuyJiawei/e-commerce_backend/README.md

   ![License Badge](https://img.shields.io/badge/license-MIT-green.svg)

   ## Description
-  E-commerce, the largest sector of the electronics industry, generated an estimated $29 trillion in 2019.
   To serve businesses of all sizes, e-commerce platforms like Shopify and WooCommerce provide a suite of services.
 This project aims to explain the fundamental architecture of such platforms.

   The E-commerce Backend is a REST API designed for an internet retail website.
 It's built on top of an Express.js server that uses Sequelize, a promise-based Node.js ORM, to interact with a MySQL database.
 Sequelize supports various relational databases like Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server.